AustinLimanek/java-fundamentals/README.md

 ### flipNHeads

 Takes in one argument.
 Argument is an `int`.
 The output is a `String`.
 In addition, the method prints a `String` for the result of every coin flip.
 This method completes a bernoulli trial until a success of n in a row.
-The `flipNHeads` uses the `Math.randow()` built in Java method.
+The `flipNHeads` uses the `Math.random()` built in Java method.

 ### clock